 1 Goal Name Preservation of existing affordable housing stock.
-Goal Description The City will undertake several programs designed to preserve the existing affordable housing stock throughout the 2022 Annual Action Plan.
+Goal The City will undertake several programs designed to preserve the existing affordable housing stock throughout the 2023 Description Annual Action Plan.
 The City has several programs that will be offered to community members.
-Traditional housing rehabilitation work will be financed through 0% interest, deferred payment loans.
-Loans are typically capped at \$25,000 and include hard costs only.
-Soft costs will be mostly covered under rehabilitation service delivery.
-The City will also complete rehabilitation work on some properties that are a part of the Lead Hazard Control grant.
+Typically, traditional housing rehabilitation work will be financed through 0% interest, deferred payment loans.
+Loans are usually capped at \$30,000 and include hard costs only.
+Lead-based paint hazard mitigation or abatement will be covered by grants.
+Other soft costs will be mostly covered under rehabilitation service delivery.
+CDBG funds will also help complete rehabilitation work on some properties that are a part of the HUD Lead Hazard Control grant.
 This will be financed through grants to the homeowner.
-The City will also continue to its partnership with AMBUCS to build accessibility ramps during the 2022 Program Year.
+The City will also continue to its partnership with AMBUCS to build accessibility ramps during the 2023 Program Year.
 Water and sewer service costs will also be covered for lots that Habitat for Humanity owns and is building affordable housing units for low-to-moderate income households.
 Most of the work will take place in West Bloomington, but all eligible City residents can participate in these activities.

 2 Goal Name Elimination of slum and blight conditions.
 Goal Description Demolition and clearance activities will be limited to residential properties.
 Rehabilitation is always considered before demolition, but most of the properties the City encounters are beyond the point where they can be rehabilitated.
 The City attempts to use vacant lots from demolition activities to create opportunities for affordable housing construction through Habitat for Humanity.
-Properties that do not meet Habitat's criteria may be offered to adjacent property owners or donated to local not-for-profits for green space.
-CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Strong Communities Program.
-3 Goal Name Support the provision of public service activities Goal Description The City will support local non-profit organizations dedicated to providing services to low-to-moderate income residents and other special populations through the 2022 Program Year.
-Programs supported include PATH's Homeless Services and Emergency Grants program, the West Bloomington Revitalization Project, Recycling Furniture for Families, OSF Health Care's Peace Meal program, and KTB Financial.
-Services provided through these projects address the following high priority funding areas: homeless services, renter assistance, senior services, financial services, and programs for the WBRP target area.
+Properties that do not meet Habitat's criteria may be offered to adjacent property owners or donated to local not-for-profits for use consistent with CDBG national objectives.
+CDBG funds will be leveraged with other state resources for abandoned properties.
+3 Goal Name Support the provision of public service activities Goal Description The City will support local non-profit organizations dedicated to providing services to low-to-moderate income residents and other special populations through the 2023 Program Year.
+Program partners for Program Year 2023 include PATH, Inc., West Bloomington Revitalization Project (WBRP), KTB Financial Services, Inc., Partners for Community, and the OSF Healthcare System.
 4 Goal Name Provide quality services and facilities.
-Goal Description The City will address the provision of quality City services and public facilities through a security camera system installation for public housing, Americans with Disabilities Act improvements at the Mid-Central Community Action Agency, and a sidewalk project in the WBRP target area.
+Goal Description The City will address the provision of quality City services and public facilities through sidewalk replacement work in West Bloomington and public facility upgrades at Mid-Central Community Action (MCCA).
 5 Goal Name Administer CDBG effectively and proficiently.
-Goal Description The City strives to improve the implementation and effectiveness of CDBG funded activities throughout the 2022 Program Year.
+Goal Description The City strives to improve the implementation and effectiveness of CDBG funded activities throughout the 2023 Program Year.
 Through the Administration and Planning goal, the City will support fair housing initiatives, Section 3 opportunities, regional housing planning efforts, and general administration of the CDBG program.
+6 Goal Name COVID-19 Prevention, Preparation, and Response Goal Description CDBG-CV funds are to prevent, prepare, and respond to the COVID-19 Pandemic.
+Within this Annual Action Plan, the remaining CDBG-CV funds allocated to the City will be used to make improvements to the Empire Junction Park to help residents prevent the spread of COVID-19 through the improvement of outdoor recreation space.